Martin Němec (athlete)

-Martin Němec (born 1974) is a Paralympian athlete from Czech Republic competing mainly in category F55 throwing events.
+Martin Němec (born 24 May 1974 in Prague) is a Paralympian athlete from Czech Republic competing mainly in category F55 throwing events.

 Martin has competed and won medals at three Paralympic Games.
 In 2000 in Sydney he won a gold medal in the F55 discus and a silver medal in F55 shot put.
 Four years later in Athens he competed in the F55-56 javelin and F56 shot put and won the F55 discus gold medal.
 In 2008 Summer Paralympics in Beijing he competed in the F55/56 discus and won his fourth Paralympic medal, a bronze, in the F55/56 shot put.